The Saffron Finch

 Natural habitat

-These birds are found in the open and semi-open lowland areas (grasslands and brushy areas) of South America.
-When breeding, they may build their own nests in tree hollows or may make use of abandoned Horneros' nests (a spherical, soccer-ball sized mud nest).
+These birds are found in the open and semi-open lowland areas (grasslands, rivery valleys, and brushy areas) of semi-arid South America.
+They can also be spotted in parks, gardens, and towns.
+When breeding, they may build their own nests in tree hollows, crevices in walls or rocks, or may make use of abandoned Horneros' nests (a spherical, soccer-ball sized mud nest).

 Habits